devops329/devops/instruction/deliverable7Metrics/deliverable7Metrics.md

 ### Modify CI pipeline

 Because you are added new configuration to the JWT Service, you will need to also enhance your GitHub Actions workflow to have the new metrics configuration fields.
-You must also add secrets for the metrics GRAFANA_USER_ID, METRICS_URL,and METRICS_API_KEY.
+You must also add secrets for the metrics METRICS_USER_ID, METRICS_URL, and METRICS_API_KEY.

 Without this your CI pipeline will fail because of missing references from your new metrics code when your tests run.